dangarcar/olimpiadas-teleco/README.md

 6. Once you have it working, you have to get a device connected to the same network as the server and search for the IP that the server displays in the browser.
 Example:
     ![Example of the website](resources/capture.png)

+# Possible future upgrades
+- Connect it to the cloud
+- Connect it to The Things Network
+- Use AI to analyze data
+- Make a script to analyze the SD data offline